nvie/git-toolbelt/README.md

 ### git cleanup

-Deletes all local and remote branches that have already been merged into master or develop (or any other branch you consider a long-running branch).
+Deletes all branches that have already been merged into master or develop.
 Keeps other branches lying around.

-Considers and respects the remote branch states, too.
+Removes branches both locally and in the origin remote.
 Will be most conservative with deletions.

 ### git fixup